EPI Symposium with Dr. Walter Kohan:

 Engaged philosophical inquiry (EPI) is a way of facilitating a democratic and open-ended dialogue between children, youth and adults around bigger and smaller questions about life, knowledge, value, and meaning.
-Example questions of children are: “Why does it take so long to make good friends, but so short to make enemies?”, “What is pure happiness?”, “Why am I human?”, or “Why was I born and what is my purpose in life?”
+Example questions of children are: “Why does it take so long to make good friends, but so short to make enemies?”, “What is pure happiness?”, “Should bullies be punished?”, or “Do you deserve what you get in life?”
 This long established inquiry-based way of teaching can be used in various settings: in school, at home, in public, etc. It encourages people of all ages to read, listen, think critically, feel deeply, see things from multiple perspectives, and develop social responsibility.

 This Engaged Philosophical Inquiry Consortium connects scholars, practitioners, students and everyone interested in this pedagogy.
 It offers and helps organize: